Silicon Valley Congressional Candidate

 If we made it law, citizens would vote for what automated labor does or does not do, and "We The People" can remain in control through our vote of what work gets done by sharing the tools this way, dictating what goals are accomplished, and where we go as civilized society.
 Also, this enables a fair UBI payment, funded by a profit sharing system from automated labor being rented hourly instead of owned, similar to a "Robot Income Tax."
 This UBI payment would start small today, but grow to scale proportionately with automation replacing people at jobs, getting larger over time as more technology is used, and softening the growing-pains of this economic transition.
 Doing it this way will not overtax the citizens or businesses, and it enables access to hourly rate automation tools for small businesses to be competitive against big businesses, distributing not just wealth to the Demand side, but access to the means of automated production to the Supply side, and therefore creating more businesses growing the middle class and economy overall.
-A citizen could potentially vote to use their share of automated labor towards there own startup business.
+A citizen could potentially vote to use their share of automated labor towards their own startup business.
 Further, this hourly rate system enables another knob to tune the economy with, similar to adjusting interest rates for the supply side.
 It also enables automated labor rates to reflect the amount of labor supply voted for that sort of use, keeping a decentralized and democratized control of labor.
 These value additions make this policy far superior to a simple UBI payment, and enables a Democracy 2.0 and middle class post automation of the workforce.

 2 and 3 Combo) Fighting Climate Change and Border Issues:

 4) Healthcare for All - An App for That: HealthFactsApp